 The HCGC publishes the Hellenic Corporate Governance Code.
 Its general action plan includes the formulation of positions on the institutional framework, the submission of proposals, the participation in consultations and working groups, the organization of educational and information activities, the monitoring and evaluation of corporate governance practices and the implementation of corporate governance codes, the provision of tools to assist and evaluate the performance of Greek businesses.

-In 2022, the HCGC carried out three rounds of specialized seminars, with the aim of educating Members of the Boards of Directors and senior executives of Greek businesses, in order to improve their skills and understanding on matters of corporate governance.
+In 2023, the HCGC offered specialized seminars, with the aim of educating Members of the Boards of Directors and senior executives of Greek businesses, to improve their skills and understanding on matters of corporate governance.

 Participation in Boursa Kuwait